 Here are some guidelines to help you choose an approach.

-- Short segments with total render time < 1 hour.
+Short segments with total render time under one hour.

 Frame Sequence Approach